ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-Cloud-and-On-premises.md

 1. [Install and Configure AIX LPARs and LUNs](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-creating-power-virtual-server).
 2. Install Oracle DB and configure LUNs on tier 1.
 3. Configure and test Oracle Data Guard across both the site ensuring replication across sites meets your objective.

-## Backup & Restore Architecture Guidance

-A major consideration when designing a backup solution is the client’s RTO/RPO requirements.
-Ensure a local copy of backup is scheduled and completes successfully at each site.
-Restores from backup should be tested. refer to resilency section for backup and restore.

-- All Production Databases require a Backup/Restore infrastructure.
-Ensure you have infrastructure in the Power Virtual Server environment and the client Data Center.
-- It is recommended to perform RMAN Oracle Database backups in both the IBM Power Virtual Server environment and the client data center environment.
-RMAN provides database consistent level backups.
-This will ensure point in time recovery in both primary and secondary environments.
-- It is recommended to use IBM Storage Protect for file and OS backup in the Power Virtual Server environment.

-## Networking Architecture Guidance

-Networking is covered in networking design and architecture section

-## Disaster Recovery Architecture Guidance

-It is essential to consider both the local high availability and the remote disaster recovery requirements when solutioning for Oracle Data Guard.

-Baseline components of the Oracle Data Guard disaster recovery architecture include:

-- Asynchronous Replication: Use Data Guard with asynchronous replication to the DR site to minimize the impact on performance of production Databases.
-- Network: Ensure a direct link is setup between the IBM Power Virtual Server environment and customer Data Center sites.
-- Version of LPARS across both sites.
-- Oracle Versions across both sites.
-- Oracle Enterprise edition licenses.
-- Oracle pre-requisite for Data Guard. ([refer to Oracle requirements on oracle site](https://docs.oracle.com/en/database/oracle/oracle-database/23/dgbkr/oracle-data-guard-broker-installation-requirements.html#GUID-21393DF3-FD7E-44AA-A90C-6533E03CBDDA))